 How to Connect to AC Power

 To supply AC power to the switch, first verify that the external AC power supply can provide the switch an adequate source of power.
-The power source must meet the frequency, voltage and amperage specifications listed below for each switch model:
+The power source must meet the specifications listed in Table 3.